Tonsillitis can be difficult to distinguish clinically from viral pharyngitis.

 Faculty of Health Sciences and Medicine

-CDM is the author of some studies referenced in this monograph.
+CDM is an author of a number of references cited in this topic.

 Use of this content is subject to our disclaimer